How and When to Plant Tulip Bulbs for Spring Flowers

 Select a Variety of Tulips for Continuous Blooms

-Extending the bloom time of you tulips can also be colorful!
+Extending the bloom time of your tulips is easier than you think!
 Just mix different species and cultivars.
 Many types have different flowering times.

 Psst—you’ll fall in love with White Honeymoon tulips.